 Dress accordingly.
 If you know your rooster tends to be aggressive, never enter the chicken run wearing just a pair of flip-flops and short shorts.
 Protect yourself and wear long trousers (like jeans), boots and long sleeves.

 How to know predict an attack?

-There are certain signs to look for to figure out whether a rooster is preparing to attack you or not.
+There are certain signs to look for to determine whether a rooster is preparing to attack you.
 Be extra careful when you notice one of the following behaviors:

 - Moving around you, almost like he’s dancing

 - Lowering his head without leaving you out of his sight

 Once your rooster goes from ‘threat’ to ‘attack’ mode, leave the chicken run and get yourself to safety.